openedx/edx-platform/userdocs/source/create_problem.rst

     • `Writing Exercises <https://edge.edx.org/courses/edX/edX101/How_to_Create_an_edX_Course/courseware/a45de3baa8a9468cbfb1a301fdcd7e86/d15cfeaff0af4dd7be4765cd0988d172/1>`_ has more in-depth discussion about problem types, and some general pedagogical considerations for adapting to the online format and a `Gallery of Response Types <https://edge.edx.org/accounts/login?next=/courses/edX/edX101/How_to_Create_an_edX_Course/courseware/a45de3baa8a9468cbfb1a301fdcd7e86/3ba055e760d04f389150a75edfecb844/1>`_

-    •  The Appendix contains `XML Documentation <https://edge.edx.org/courses/edX/edX101/How_to_Create_an_edX_Course/jump_to/i4x:/edX/edX101/sequential/2b789a363cba4af09cbf5e14fd7a1a7f>`_ for the different problem response types.
+    •  The :doc:`appendices/a` contains XML documentaion for the different problem response types.

     •  The `Discussion Forum <https://edge.edx.org/courses/edX/edX101/How_to_Create_an_edX_Course/discussion/forum">`_  for this class is a good place to ask questions about exercise types, report any errors or oddities that you may encounter, and get technical support.